 Runners can benefit from the strength training that Crossfit offers, as it will help with your balance, coordination and endurance.
 It will also develop muscle, which will help support and strengthen the joints and tendons.
 This will lead to an increase in speed when you’re running, as well as a lower chance of becoming injured.

-What should a fitness watch have as in features for Crossfit workouts?
+What features should a fitness watch have for Crossfit workouts?

-When you’re looking at getting a fitness watch to help monitor and track your activity during your Crossfit workout, there are a number of features that you’d want, such as:
+When you’re looking at getting a fitness watch to help monitor and track your activity during Crossfit, there are a number of features that you want:

 - Different sports modes that include Crossfit.